hsouri/BayesianTransferLearning/README.md

 ### Prepare Datasets:

 For your convenience, we have provided the python scripts for downloading and organizing the `Oxford Flowers 102` and `Oxford-IIIT Pet` datasets.
-The python scripts can be find [here](https://github.com/hsouri/BayesianTransferLearning/tree/main/Prapare%20Data).
+The python scripts can be found [here](https://github.com/hsouri/BayesianTransferLearning/tree/main/Prapare%20Data).